-Born into slavery, Joshua Johnson became one of the first African-American to earn his living as a portraitist
+Born into slavery, Joshua Johnson became one of the first African-American artists to earn his living as a portraitist

 Learn more about this work, which we placed into the Met's collection